xodarap-ap/ngmd/README.md

 # Neo Geo Marquee Driver

 This is a PCB designed to drive LED or EL panels to replace those in a Neo Geo multi-slot cabinet marquee.
-Many of these are partially or completely failed, and the EL panels are difficult to source.
+Many of these are partially or completely failed, and the EL panels are difficult to source in a form that will work with the original MV-ELA driver board

 For those people who want to use EL panels these are readily available with a USB based 5v inverter, and for those who wish to use LED panels either USB based or with direct connection the LED variant has a 12 pin header with 6x 5v outputs

 Features